 North Lobby (after Security between Concourse D and E)

-- The Capers Market offers a handful of breakfast and lunch entrees, and serves as a market thoughtfully stocked with local products and you can easily assemble your own Pacific Northwest cheese and charcuterie plate.
+- The Capers Market offers a handful of breakfast and lunch entrees, and serves as a market thoughtfully stocked with local products; you can easily assemble your own Pacific Northwest cheese and charcuterie plate here.

 - Deschutes Brewery brewpub has an impressive bar overlooking the airplane action while pouring a number of its craft beers.
 When it comes to food, lunch or dinner options include stout mac and cheese, burgers, salads, and flatbreads.
-When stopping by for breakfast, visitors inhale porter French toast with blueberry compote, while those popping in for dinner are more inclined to order stout mac and cheese or an elk burger.
+When stopping by for breakfast, visitors inhale porter French toast with blueberry compote or hearty breakfast burritos.

 In an area that has seats and tables in the center, travelers will find:

-• Hissho Sushi is a national sushi chain that also offers bento boxes, ramen, steamed buns, and makirrito.
+• Hissho Sushi, a national sushi chain that also offers bento boxes, ramen, steamed buns, and makirrito.
 Grab-and-go boxes of pre-made rolls are available, as well.

-• Burgerville, an Oregon fast food chain that regularly sources from Pacific Northwestern farmers, offers a slate of burgers, breakfast sandwiches, and fries, but the real move at Burgerville is to get one of their milkshakes — especially ones made with Oregon strawberries.
+• Burgerville, an Oregon fast food chain that regularly sources from Pacific Northwestern farmers.
+Expect a slate of burgers, breakfast sandwiches, and fries, but the real move at Burgerville is to get one of the milkshakes — especially ones made with Oregon strawberries.

-- Tillamook’s cheese-centric cafe is slinging cheeseburgers, breakfast sandwiches, and grilled cheeses alongside the obligatory mac and cheese.
+- Tillamook’s cheese-centric cafe slings cheeseburgers, breakfast sandwiches, and grilled cheeses alongside the obligatory mac and cheese.
 The real move here is to get the fried cheese curds with your choice of sharp cheddar ranch, spicy cheddar ranch, or Northwest apple barbecue dipping sauce.
 Creamy scoops of Tillamook ice cream are also a sure-fire hit, especially with kids on the verge of a travel tantrum.

-- Local eco-brewpub Hopworks Urban Brewery is pouring eight taps of its certified organic beers.
-Its reclaimed wood bar highlighted with bicycle wheels is a good place to linger over a Northwest hop IPA.
+- Local eco-brewpub Hopworks Urban Brewery has on-tap pours of some of its certified organic beers.
+Its reclaimed wood bar, adorned with bicycle wheels, is a good place to linger over a Northwest hop IPA.

 - A Pacific Northwestern salad bar chain, Evergreens opened a new location in PDX.
-This location offers build-your-own salads, as well as tweaked standards like a cobb known as the Cobb Your Enthusiasm and a jalapeño-kale caesar.
+This location offers build-your-own salads, as well as tweaked standards like a Cobb called the Cobb Your Enthusiasm and a jalapeño-kale caesar.